davidad/davidad.github.io/source/_posts/2014-03-12-the-operating-system-is-out-of-date.markdown

 monitor (a 512x512 CRT display), a keyboard, and a pointing device (a [light pen](http://en.wikipedia.org/wiki/Light_pen)), making it probably the first computer with [a physical interface that we might recognize today](http://youtu.be/ieuV0A01--c?t=2m41s).
-It also happpens to be the machine which spawned [hacker culture](http://en.wikipedia.org/wiki/Hackers:_Heroes_of_the_Computer_Revolution#Part_One:_True_Hackers).
+It also happens to be the machine which spawned [hacker culture](http://en.wikipedia.org/wiki/Hackers:_Heroes_of_the_Computer_Revolution#Part_One:_True_Hackers).